La Tour-de-Salvagny blends history with modern at four “must visit” places

 Doctor Mérieux Museum of Biologic Sciences

 If you have an interest in medicine and its long and fascinating history, we also suggest you add the Doctor Mérieux Museum of Biologic Sciences to your itinerary.
 Dedicated to the complex and fascinating history of biology, its aim is to help visitors better understand infectious diseases, their diagnosis, and both the historic and modern-day development of treatments.
-Exploring the past of the discipline while never losing sight of its bright and shiny future, the museum is located in the impressive Carmino House – the former abode of the Mérieux Institute’s launderer before its 21stcentury enlargement and renovation.
+Exploring the past of the discipline while never losing sight of its bright and shiny future, the museum is located in the impressive Carmino House, France – the former abode of the Mérieux Institute’s launderer before its 21stcentury enlargement and renovation.

 Serres Forest Trail

-Last but not least, might we suggest you pay a visit to the stunningly beautiful Serres Forest Trail?
+Last but not least, might we suggest you pay a visit to the stunningly beautiful Serres Forest Trail in France?
 Taking you to the heart of this ancient 90-hectare wood, the path you’ll follow is surrounded on every side by breath-taking forest, which plays host to hundreds of different types of bird and beast.
 Offering some of the loveliest and most scenic walking and hiking routes in the region, it’s well worth a visit for the active and the intrepid, though even those who prefer to enjoy life at a more sedate pace are sure to be enchanted.

 Tell us, where will you visit first?